Rental Property Deductions Checklist for Landlords

 17. Landscaping and Lawn Care:

-When it comes to rental property, landscaping and lawn care is considered a business expense and is tax deductible.
+When it comes to rental property, landscaping and lawn care are considered business expenses and are tax-deductible.

 18. Landlord Insurance: